 Exporting Your Database

-This guide will take you through the process of exporting your website’s database, so that you can then migrate it to WP Engine.
+This guide will take you through the process of exporting your database from your previous host, so that you can then migrate it to WP Engine.

 Your WordPress database contains all of your website’s content—including things like posts, pages, and categories.